San Francisco graft trials: Heney initiates prosecution

 Hiram W. Johnson (left), specially retained by the State, and District Attorney William H. Langdon arrive for trial preliminaries on behalf of the prosecution.

 Spreckels was so eager to remove Schmitz from office, that on May 10, 1906, he told Heney he would obtain the funds necessary to underwrite the costs of prosecuting members of the Schmitz Administration for graft.
 He and Older encouraged San Francisco District Attorney William H. Langdon to support their efforts to end the corruption.
 While the union thought that Langdon would support their cause, he held firm to his principles.
 On October 21, 1906, he published a statement saying he intended to convene a Grand Jury to investigate the rise in crime and the widely reported instances of corruption.

 On October 24, 1906, Langdon appointed Heney as an assistant district attorney.
 The grand jury was scheduled to convene on October 26.
 Mayor Schmitz was traveling in Europe, so the next day James L. Gallagher, chairman of the board of supervisors and acting mayor, acting at the behest of Abe Ruef, suspended Langdon for alleged "neglect of office".
 His motion at the board of supervisors meeting was read and adopted without debate or opposition.
 As requested by Ruef, the primary targets of the investigation, Gallagher appointed him as acting district attorney.
 Ruef then attempted to fire Heney, writing him a curt note, "You are hereby removed from the position of Assistant District Attorney of the City and County of San Francisco."
 Heney rebuffed Ruef's action, saying he did not recognize Ruef as district attorney.

 Heney filed a temporary restraining motion before Superior Court Judge Seawell to bar Ruef from acting as district attorney, who granted it at 5:00 a.m. the next morning.
 The judge ordered a police officer and two deputy sheriffs installed in the District Attorney's office to prevent Ruef from occupying it.
 All three city newspapers soundly condemned Ruef's transparent attempt to scuttle the investigation and prosecution.
 The Examiner called their actions "the last stand of criminals hunted and driven to bay."
 The Bulletin headline read, "Ruef's Illegal Action is Confession of Guilt."
 In early November, Judge Seawell ruled that the injunction prohibiting Ruef from replacing Langdon as district attorney would stand.

-Tirey L. Ford was California State Attorney General when he began making secret payments to Abe Ruef on behalf of United Railroads.
+Tirey L. Ford, who was serving as California State Attorney General when he began making secret payments to Abe Ruef on behalf of United Railroads.

 On October 28, Tirey Ford, the general counsel for United Railroads, told the San Francisco Examiner, "Of course there was no bribery nor offer to bribe, nor was there anything done except upon clean and legitimate lines."
 Ironically, Ford had been appointed to the State Board of Prison Directors in 1905, a position he maintained throughout the time charges were pending against him.